Zeyy404/alx-system_engineering-devops/README.md

-This projects contains my first written scripts in shell as a software engineer with ALX.
+# This Repository contains a couple of my first projects using Shell Scripting